alebairos/xfutebol/manual.md

 - **Attackers:** Move 2 squares forward, 1 backward, 1 to the sides.
 - **Defenders:** Move 1 square in any direction.
 - **Midfielders:** Move 2 squares to the sides, 1 forward, 1 backward.
-- **Goal Keeper:** Move 1 square in any direction; moving out of the small area risks leaving the goal unguarded.
+- **Goal Keeper:** Move 1 square in any direction; moving out of the goal area risks leaving the goal unguarded.
 - **Dribbler:** Move 2 squares forward, 1 backward, 1 to the sides, with enhanced dribbling capability.
 - **Goaler:** Move 2 squares forward, 1 backward, 1 to the sides, focused on advancing towards the opponent's goal.
 - **Long Experts:** Their MOVE action follows the movement pattern of their original position as defenders, attackers, or midfielders.
 This categorization determines their standard movement range.